Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 draft: false
 ---

 When I started blogging, I was looking for a platform to host my content on.
-I shared my dilemma earlier, you can check out the article here: [Medium Vs Static Site Generators--A Computer Vision Engineer’s Dilemma](./static-site-vs-medium.md).
+I shared my dilemma in a previous article.
+Check it out at: [Medium Vs Static Site Generators--A Computer Vision Engineer’s Dilemma](./static-site-vs-medium.md).
 Suffice to say, a year later I use both, [Medium][My Medium] & a SSG to create [my blog][My Blog].

 But choosing the right [Static Site Generators][SSG] (SSGs) was never an easy task.
 I looked around.
 Tried a couple of available options.
 And I figured something out.
 Each site generator was unique in some way or the other & will have some advantage over the other.